-Prior to beginning any demolition work on structures within SWCAA's jurisdiction, an asbestos survey must be completed by an AHERA certified contractor.
-Before any friable asbestos can legally be removed, or encapsulated, the contractor must submit a request and obtain prior approval, called a "Notice of Intent to Remove or Encapsulate Asbestos."
-In order to process this request and ensure that all responsible parties, including the Washington Department of Labor and Industries (L&I), are properly notified, the application must be received at least 10 days prior to commencement of the job.
+Prior to beginning any renovation or demolition work on structures within SWCAA's jurisdiction, an asbestos survey must be completed by an AHERA certified contractor.
+Before any friable asbestos can legally be removed, or encapsulated, the contractor must submit a notification form to SWCAA, called a "Notice of Intent to Remove or Encapsulate Asbestos."
+In order to process this request and ensure that all responsible parties, including the Washington Department of Labor and Industries (L&I), are properly notified, the notification must be received at least 10 days prior to commencement of the job.
 Information required includes a site description, method of handling the waste, amount of material, specific type of asbestos, and final disposition of the material.
-For significant demolition projects, including the intentional burning of structures for firefighter training, a "Demolition Notification" must be submitted to SWCAA, even if no asbestos is found by the survey.
-This ensures that only asbestos free structures are being demolished.
-Heavy emphasis has been placed on the removal and/or encapsulation of asbestos laden products throughout the nation in recent years.
-Working with L&I and the U.S. EPA, SWCAA tracks removal, encapsulation, and demolition projects and makes sure all jobs are conducted by licensed contractors who are trained and certified in survey, removal, and disposal practices.
+For all demolition projects, including intentional burning of structures for firefighter training, a "Notification of Demolition or Renovation" form must be submitted to SWCAA, even if no asbestos is found by the survey.
+Again, 10-day advance notification is required.
+This ensures that only asbestos-free structures are demolished.
+Working with L&I and the U.S. EPA, SWCAA tracks removal, encapsulation, demolition, and renovation projects and makes sure all jobs are conducted by licensed contractors who are trained and certified in survey, removal, and disposal practices.